andrasq/node-docs/eslint-rules.md

   also run on Unix.

   Also, the rule only checks direct use of `__dirname` and `__filename`, not that the rest of the path was constructed in a platform-neutral way.
-No point.
 In addition, nodejs exports `path.sep`, the current platform-specific path separator ie `/`, which also has to be concatenated.

         anchoredPath = path[0] === '/' ? path : __dirname + '/' + path;